ifdmlab/Seminars/README.md

 # Seminars
-the study materials of seminar
+Here are the study materials of each weekly seminar of our lab.